 Proper names like "Santa" or "Donald Duck" are treated not as quantifiers but as expressions that refer to a single individual.
-This applies also to a very common proper name like "John Smith", although there are many people with that name: whenever a proper name is used, the speaker has a particular individual in mind, who is not necessarily unique in an absolute sense, but who is uniquely determined for the speaker and his interlocutors in the given context by his salience, familiarity, or recent mention.
+This applies also to a very common proper name like "John Smith", although there are many people with that name: whenever a proper name is used, the speaker has a particular individual in mind, who is not necessarily unique in an absolute sense, but who is uniquely determined in the given context by his salience, familiarity, or recent mention.